Elisa New: Academic career

-Verse Video Education

-New is the founder of Verse Video Education (VVE) which develops video and accompanying curriculum materials in the arts and humanities.
-Under New's direction, produces educational materials focused on American Poetry for various age groups, which are distributed in partnership with institutions such as Harvard University, Amplify Education, and Arizona State University.
-New's work through the EMIS at ASU focuses on creating educational media for educators, students and life-long learners.
-The organization was founded in December 2015 and granted tax exempt status in 2016.
-VVE's flagship project is Poetry in America.
+From 2019-2025, New was the director of the Educational Media Innovation Studio at Arizona State University.
+In 2025, New was fired by ASU as a result of her relationship with Jeffrey Epstein.

 Poetry in America

-New is the creator and host of the television show Poetry in America, a PBS series which premiered in 2018.
-The series was conceived to "bring poetry beyond classrooms into living rooms and onto screens of all kind".
-The show features various individuals—from public figures to artists and academics—discussing poetry.
-Guests have included Joe Biden, Bill Clinton, Herbie Hancock, Gloria Estefan, Shaquille O’Neal, Elena Kagan, Nas, John McCain, Sonia Sanchez, Tony Kushner, Julia Alvarez, Bono, Cynthia Nixon, John Kerry, LisaGay Hamilton, Caroline Kennedy, Bill T. Jones, Katie Couric, and Al Gore, among others.

-"'Poetry is human language worthy of being shared.
-It's that sharing that I wanted this series-- more than anything else-- to be about,' said Elisa New.
-'Each episode of Poetry in America says to the viewer: reading a poem in community with others enriches your life and deepens your understanding of the world.'"

-The series is presented by Arizona PBS and WGBH, distributed by PBS Plus and American Public Television for PBS stations, and by PBSD for platforms like Amazon and iTunes.
+New is the creator and host of Poetry in America, a public television series which premiered in 2018.
+The show (and associated nonprofit, Verse Video Education), was funded in part by disgraced financier Jeffrey Epstein.

+In 2016, Epstein donated $110,000 to spearhead the project.
+He also coordinated interviews with guests (including Woody Allen), and gave New creative input.
+New kept Epstein's involvement a secret from most of her staff.

+In 2017, following renewed allegations that Woody Allen had sexually assaulted his adoptive daughter, the show's staff insisted that Allen's upcoming episode be pulled from the show.
+Facing opposition from New, they threatened to remove their names from the credits if the episode aired.
+New ultimately agreed to pull the episode, then wrote to Epstein in secret that she would "keep the "bootleg" episode and hope to release it someday."

+In 2022, the show's presenting station, WGBH, cut ties with Poetry in America after learning of Epstein's initial financial contribution to the show.
+Poetry in America then moved to Arizona PBS for its fourth season.

+In 2025, following evidence of Epstein's continued financial and creative involvement Poetry in America through 2019, PBS announced that it would stop distributing the show entirely, canceling its fifth season, and removing all prior seasons from its platforms.

 Association with Jeffrey Epstein

-New's husband, Lawrence Summers, was in regular correspondence with Jeffrey Epstein between 2017 and 2019.
+New met with Epstein numerous times between 2013 and 2016.
 Their emails were released by the House Oversight Committee in November 2025.
-The correspondence between Summers and Epstein revealed that Epstein planned to donate $500,000 to New's Poetry in America.
+The correspondence revealed that Epstein planned to donate $500,000 to New's Poetry in America.
 In 2016, Epstein donated $110,000 to Verse Video Education, New's non-profit organization which funds Poetry in America.

 New and Epstein directly corresponded regarding the $500,000 donation.
-Following a 2023 Wall Street Journal expose, a spokesperson for the non-profit reported that New “regrets accepting funding from Epstein.”
-According to the spokesperson, the group later made a contribution “exceeding the amount received, to a group working against sex trafficking."
+Following a 2023 Wall Street Journal expose, a spokesperson for the non-profit reported that New "regrets accepting funding from Epstein".
+According to the spokesperson, the group later made a contribution "exceeding the amount received, to a group working against sex trafficking".

-In an email to Epstein released in 2025 by the House Oversight Committee, New mentioned a recorded but unreleased episode of Poetry in America featuring Woody Allen, who was introduced to New by Epstein.
-In an email to Epstein, New mentioned she would reread Lolita (a book Epstein was known to have by his bedside) and, separately, recommended he read My Ántonia by Willa Cather, describing both as stories of 'a man whose whole life is stamped forever by his impression of a young girl.
+In a 2019 email to Epstein, New mentioned she would reread Lolita and, separately, recommended he read My Ántonia by Willa Cather, describing both as stories of "a man whose whole life is stamped forever by his impression of a young girl".